obviyus/playtime-panorama/README.md

 - **Height-aware column search.** Before locking a layout, the code estimates overall grid height.
 If the grid would overflow the viewport, it increases the column count; if it leaves too much empty space, it trims columns.
 This loop runs a handful of times so the final grid sits neatly in the visible stage.
 - **Row sizing + CSS handoff.** With the chosen column count, `--columns` and `--row-size` are written to CSS variables, and the DOM simply flows cards into place.
 Hover states and tooltips are handled purely in CSS for smooth rendering.

-Apart from a few type packages, this app uses NO external dependencies.
+Apart from a few type packages, this app uses no external dependencies.
 Everything runs off of Bun's in-built APIs on the server and the frontend is intentionally a simple, HTML file without React or Tailwind.
 I wanted a performant, minimal dependency approach for this project.

 ## Limitations & quirks
 - Games with less than 10 minutes of lifetime playtime are skipped so the mosaic stays readable.